Buying real estate in Valparaiso?

 How much do new-build houses cost in Valparaiso as of 2026?

-New-build houses in Valparaiso typically carry a premium of 10% to 25% compared to older resale houses of similar size and location, reflecting tighter layouts, better thermal standards, modern plumbing, and fewer immediate repair needs that older hillside homes often require.
+New-build houses in Valparaiso typically carry a price premium of about 10% to 25% compared to older resale houses of similar size, because they come with tighter layouts that meet newer thermal standards, better seismic compliance, and no immediate repair needs, which is a significant advantage in a city where coastal humidity and hillside conditions can make older homes expensive to maintain.

 How much do houses with land cost in Valparaiso as of 2026?